 Live-cell imaging can provide a large amount of information and detail about a molecule of interest, cellular organelle or cell type within a tissue.
 Imaging of fixed samples, like those labeled with immunofluorescence staining, often only provide a snapshot of a specific cellular process or the localization of a molecule.
 This can limit the interpretation of information, particularly when studying highly dynamic processes.

 With live-cell microscopy techniques, scientists can obtain highly valuable information of such biological processes, including:

 Organization of components within cells

 The Nanoimager allows whole body heating and adjustable temperature settings, including 37°C and up to 42°C, to support live-cell imaging of different cell types in various organisms.
 Its compact design, unrivaled stability and smart alignment design, makes it a robust microscope that can be used in any laboratory environment.

-The Nanoimager offers powerful imaging of single molecules with enhanced resolution of up to 20nm by supporting different super-resolution techniques, including dSTORM, PALM, single particle tracking, smFRET, confocal and SIM microscopy.
-For live imaging, SIM is easy to use and offers high speed imaging, while smFRET provides quantitative information on dynamic protein-protein interactions.
+The Nanoimager offers powerful imaging of single molecules with enhanced resolution of up to 20nm by supporting different super-resolution techniques, including dSTORM, PALM, single-particle tracking and smFRET. smFRET provides quantitative information on dynamic protein-protein interactions.
 PALM microscopy offers even better resolution and can be combined with HILO or TIRF microscopy to improve the signal to noise ratio of thinner samples.

 The Nanoimager's NimOS software includes a single-particle tracking feature, which provides tracking analysis, particle size and number measurements, and automated detection over time.
 Our microscope can image two fluorophores simultaneously (with four laser colors) on a single sample, allowing tracks registered in one channel to be assigned to cellular markers in the second channel.